srhumir/Storm-Analysis/Readme.md

     ## 20   k 1e+03

-To convert these units (exponents) to numbers I write a function named "relable" which takes the exponents column and the converting table and output a vector of numbers corresponding to the input exponents.
+To convert these units (exponents) to numbers I write a function named "relable" which takes the exponents field and the converting table and output a vector of numbers corresponding to the input exponents.

     relable <- function(oldfactor, convert){